dvershinin/varnish-http-purge/README.md

 Proxy Cache Purge
 ==================

-**19 OCTOBER 2023 -- WARNING: THIS PLUGIN IS NOT BEING ACTIVELY MAINTAINED.**

-If you're interested in adopting this plugin, please read [Requests to Take Over Development](https://github.com/Ipstenu/varnish-http-purge/wiki/Requests-to-Take-Over-Development).

 ## Description

 This is the development repository for the Proxy Cache Purge plugin (formerly known as Varnish HTTP Purge).